Albert de la Chapelle: Personal life and education

-Albert de la Chapelle was born in 1933, Helsinki, one of three sons (along with Claës-Henrik and Gustaf) of Claës Carl Fredrik René de la Chapelle (1900-1974) and Stina Serlachius (1902-1984).
+Albert de la Chapelle was born in 1933, Helsinki, one of three sons (along with Claës-Henrik and Gustaf) of Claës Carl Fredrik René de la Chapelle (1900–1974) and Stina Serlachius (1902–1984).
 He spent his early childhood on his parents' apple growing estate.
 He attended school locally, transferring later to high school in Helsinki.
 Graduating from high school in 1950 he enrolled directly into medical school at the University of Helsinki, obtaining his MD in 1957 after a hiatus to complete 11 months of military service resulting in the rank of lieutenant.
 He then worked on his PhD graduating from the University of Helsinki in 1962.
 He was board certified in internal medicine and clinical genetics in Finland.

 De la Chapelle was married to Clara D. Bloomfield.

 Career

 De la Chapelle worked for two years in the biochemistry lab of Dr. Paul Marks at Columbia University, New York, 1966–1968; for a semester in the Blood Group Unit of Ruth Sanger and Rob Race at the University of London 1974, and a year in the molecular genetics lab of Dr. Jean-Claude Kaplan at the University of Paris 1981–82.
 He held Finland's first Chair in Medical Genetics at the University of Helsinki between 1974 and 1997, when he moved to Ohio State University with the aim of building a Human Cancer Genetics Program.
-He presently holds a chair in Human Cancer Genetics in the program which comprises greater than 20 faculty and greater than 200 total personnel.
+He held a chair in Human Cancer Genetics in the program which comprises greater than 20 faculty and greater than 200 total personnel.
 De la Chapelle was married to Dr. Clara D. Bloomfield, an expert on leukemia.